-- 1. CA key lifecycle management events, including: - 1.
-Key generation, backup, storage, recovery, archival, and destruction; and - 2.
-Cryptographic device lifecycle management events. - 2.
-CA and Subscriber Certificate lifecycle management events, including: - 1.
+- 1. CA certificate and key lifecycle events, including: - 1.
+Key generation, backup, storage, recovery, archival, and destruction; - 2.
+Certificate requests, renewal, modification and re-key requests, and revocation; - 3.
+Approval and rejection of certificate requests; - 4.
+Cryptographic device lifecycle management events; - 5.
+Generation of Certificate Revocation Lists and OCSP entries; - 6.
+Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
+Subscriber Certificate lifecycle management events, including: - 1.
 Certificate requests, renewal, and re-key requests, and revocation; - 2.
 All verification activities stipulated in these Requirements and the CA's Certification Practice Statement; - 3.
-Date, time, phone number used, persons spoken to, and end results of verification telephone calls; - 4.
-Acceptance and rejection of certificate requests; Frequency of Processing Log - 5.
-Issuance of Certificates; and - 6.
+Approval and rejection of certificate requests; - 4.
+Issuance of Certificates: and - 5.
 Generation of Certificate Revocation Lists and OCSP entries. - 3.
 Security events, including: - 1.
 Successful and unsuccessful PKI system access attempts; - 2.
 PKI and security system actions performed; - 3.
 Security profile changes; - 4.
-System crashes, hardware failures, and other anomalies; - 5.
-Firewall and router activities; and - 6.
+Installation, update and removal of software on a Certificate System; - 5.
+System crashes, hardware failures, and other anomalies; - 6.
+Firewall and router activities; and - 7.
 Entries to and exits from the CA facility.